Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Penn State’s Agriculture and Environment Center Community Watershed Engagement Program brings Penn State researchers, educators and students together with community members to solve water quality problems in local priority watersheds.

-The university has implemented a watershed management strategy that is location specific to protect aquatic diversity.
-There are limitations on temperature of stormwater discharge to the environment to protect the downstream cold water fishery (Spring Creek).
-Which are outlined in the stormwater management permit (MS4 permitting – Municipal Separate Storm Sewer System)
+Yes. the university has implemented a watershed management strategy that is location specific to protect aquatic diversity outlined in the stormwater management permit.

 Targets & Indicators